Installing Python for Data Analysis

 Which Version of Python Should I Install?

 Today, the debate rages on over which version of Python to use.
-Version 2.7, released in 2010, is perhaps the most widely used of all Python versions.
-Version 2.7, however, is not the most recent.
+Version 2.7, released in 2010, was perhaps the most widely used of all Python versions.
+Version 2.7, however, is not the most recent, nor the most popular anymore.
 In 2008, Python 3.0 — often stylized as Python “3.x” to represent all incremental updates to 3.0 — was released.
 As of this writing, the most recent version is Python 3.6.

 There are some fundamental differences between Python 2.x and Python 3.x.
 You can read about these differences at the following resource:

-At Codecademy, you’ll learn Python 2.7.
-The rest of this article will discuss how to install Python version 2.7.
+This article will discuss how to install Python version 3.

 Python for Data Analysis